boyleo/foot-work-documents/README.md

  - **Rig** - the addon only works with any armature that is animated with IK bones.
    The armature should have Root Bone, Torso Bone, optional IK Feet and Toes.
    A walk cycle with only FK Bones does not work.
 If you have animated with FK bones, try to convert it IK bones first.

+ - **Bones Axis** - Currently the IK bones' axis should be consistent.
+Take Rigify for example, where -Y points forward and Z points upward, these are consistent from root to torso and feet.
+   Some rig has different orientation between these bones.
+Foot-Work **cannot** work in this situation.
+   I'm working find a solution.

  - **Animation** - Foot-Work Addon is **NOT** a walk cycle generator.
    You should have your walk cycle animation ready before using this addon.